JuliaVictory/Personal-Health-App/README.md

 Roadmap:
  1. __start_app.py:__ general code that imports the functionalities written in other files
- 2. import_modules.py: squarify is being installed automatically (if it does not exist) (squarify is necessary for creating a treemap diagram)
+ 2. import_modules.py: squarify is being installed automatically, if it does not yet exist - (squarify is necessary for creating a treemap diagram)
  3. read_data.py: reads the data from external website + internal csv file
  4. survey.py: performs the survey + gives the final score